Royal Orthopaedic Hospital

 The Royal Orthopaedic Hospital (ROH) is a National Health Service specialist orthopaedic hospital situated in Northfield, Birmingham, England.
 The ROH specialises in bone and joint problems.

 History

-The hospital's origins in a new convalescent home established by the Crippled Childrens Union at The Woodlands in Northfield in order to treat children with deformities in 1909.
-The building, dating from 1840, had been donated to the Crippled Childrens Union by George Cadbury, who then moved into Northfield Manor House later in 1909.
+The hospital's origins in a new convalescent home established by the Crippled Children's Union at The Woodlands in Northfield in order to treat children with deformities in 1909.
+The building, dating from 1840, had been donated to the Crippled Children's Union by George Cadbury, who then moved into Northfield Manor House later in 1909.

-The Crippled Childrens Union merged with the Royal Orthopaedic and Spinal Hospital to form the Royal Cripples' Hospital at The Woodlands in 1925.
+The Crippled Children's Union merged with the Royal Orthopaedic and Spinal Hospital to form the Royal Cripples' Hospital at The Woodlands in 1925.
 After the joining the National Health Service in 1948, the Royal Cripples' Hospital became the Royal Orthopaedic Hospital.